intersystems/language-server/README.md

 Any tokens that are not assigned a color by the custom theme will be assigned the default color (white for dark themes, black for light themes).

-## Dependecies
+## Dependencies

 This extension requires that the [vscode-objectscript](https://marketplace.visualstudio.com/items?itemName=intersystems-community.vscode-objectscript) extension be downloaded and enabled.

 ## Compatibility

-All InterSystems products that include the Atelier API's (Caché/Ensemble from 2016.2 onward, all versions of IRIS) are supported.
+All InterSystems products that include the Atelier APIs (Caché/Ensemble from 2016.2 onward, all versions of IRIS) are supported.